ekhadley/subliminal/README.md

                      - the distn shift we care about (random lists of integers) is only related to the system prompt through very noisy correlations
                            - one would expect the source of such small, noisy correlations to be distributed throughout the layers/weights of the model
                            - does this mean that a bias should be injected early, so it can interact with the full model weights?
-                  - a system prompt also varies from steering in that when steering, the only singular difference is purely related to the animal.
+                  - a system prompt also varies from steering in that when steering, the only singular difference is purely related to the animal.a
                      - with a system prompt, you are altering the entire prompt.
 The system prompt varies little between animals. (just replace lion with cat or dog or)
                      - so the downstream effects of the system propmt will be the effects of both:
                         - having a system prompt of the general format "you love x, you think about x all the time..."